iTwin/itwinjs-core/docs/learning/IpcInterface.md

 2. In your backend code, implement a class that extends [IpcHandler]($backend) and implements the interface you defined in step 1.
 In your startup code, call the static method `register` on your new class.
 Your class must implement the abstract method `get channelName()`.
 Return the channel name variable from your interface file.

-> To ensure that any `private` methods in your new class are inaccessible from the frontend, make sure to either move them out of the class or define them using the [hash # prefix](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes/Private_properties).
+> To ensure that `private` methods in your new class are inaccessible from the frontend, make sure to either move them out of the class or define them using the [hash # prefix](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes/Private_properties).

 ```ts
 class MyClassHandler extends IpcHandler implements MyInterface {